apache/nuttx/configs/sabre-6quad/README.txt

 But there are still no timer interrupts.
 LEDs do not appear to be working.

 2016-05-17:  Timer interrupts now work.
 This turned out to be just a minor bit setting error in the timer configuration.
+Timer appears to be too fast be about a factor of three, however.

+LEDs were not working simply because board_autoled_initialize() was not being called in the board startup logic.

 Platform Features
 =================